 The process of excitement into a higher energy level, followed by the subsequent drop to a lower energy level will have to go as follows:

-- A random high energy photon hits a bouncing electron.
+- A high energy particle hits a bouncing electron.

-- A quantum of energy is transferred from the photon to the electron.
+- A quantum of energy is transferred from the particle to the electron.

 - The electron bounces at a higher harmonic.